rahulthairani/Data-Science-Professional-Certificate/README.md

 https://www.edx.org/course/data-science-r-basics

-1 - 2 hours per week for 8 weeks

 ### About this course

 The first in our Professional Certificate Program in Data Science, this course will introduce you to the basics of R programming.
 You can better retain R when you learn it to solve a specific problem, so you'll use a real-world dataset about crime in the United States.
 You will learn the R skills needed to answer essential questions about differences in crime across the different states.